 This course is for students who are seriously interested in advanced macroeconomics and are willing to work hard.
-It is not the right course for you if you enrolled in it only because you needed to fill your schedule and seats turned out to be open.
+It is not written anywhere that economics should be easier than engineering or computer science.
+ECON 401 is required if you want to graduate with a Bachelor of Science, and I take seriously the word "advanced" in its title.
+So, this is not the right course for you if you enrolled in it only because you needed to fill your schedule and seats turned out to be open.
 To reiterate, intermediate macroeconomics and calculus are serious prerequisites.
-If you forgot your calculus and are not happy to refresh your knowledge of these tools within a few days of the course's start, this is not the course for you.
+If you forgot your calculus, are not happy to refresh your knowledge of it within a few days of the course's start, are not up for working through many slides of math and math-intensive assignments and do not want to put much effort into understanding the economic intuitions behind the math, this is not the course for you.